Yext (NYSE:YEXT) Updates FY 2022 Earnings Guidance

 Yext (NYSE:YEXT) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $-0.220–0.170 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.160.
 The company issued revenue guidance of $381 million-386 million, compared to the consensus revenue estimate of $377.75 million.Yext also updated its Q2 2022 guidance to $-0.090–0.070 EPS.

-Yext (NYSE:YEXT) last released its quarterly earnings results on Wednesday, May 26th.
-The company reported ($0.02) earnings per share for the quarter, beating the consensus estimate of ($0.06) by $0.04.
-The business had revenue of $92.00 million for the quarter, compared to analysts’ expectations of $88.60 million.
-Yext had a negative net margin of 23.00% and a negative return on equity of 40.41%.
-The firm’s revenue for the quarter was up 7.7% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted ($0.10) earnings per share.
-On average, research analysts expect that Yext will post -0.7 EPS for the current fiscal year.
+Yext (NYSE:YEXT) last released its earnings results on Wednesday, May 26th.
+The company reported ($0.02) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.06) by $0.04.
+The firm had revenue of $92.00 million for the quarter, compared to analyst estimates of $88.60 million.
+Yext had a negative return on equity of 40.41% and a negative net margin of 23.00%.
+Yext’s revenue was up 7.7% compared to the same quarter last year.
+During the same period in the previous year, the company earned ($0.10) earnings per share.
+Equities analysts forecast that Yext will post -0.7 EPS for the current year.

-In related news, COO Brian Distelburger sold 4,600 shares of the company’s stock in a transaction dated Friday, May 28th.
-The shares were sold at an average price of $15.01, for a total value of $69,046.00.
-Following the transaction, the chief operating officer now owns 3,122,321 shares in the company, valued at approximately $46,866,038.21.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CAO Darryl Bond sold 2,606 shares of the company’s stock in a transaction dated Monday, March 22nd.
-The stock was sold at an average price of $15.22, for a total transaction of $39,663.32.
+In other Yext news, COO Brian Distelburger sold 10,000 shares of Yext stock in a transaction dated Thursday, April 1st.
+The stock was sold at an average price of $15.05, for a total transaction of $150,500.00.
+Following the transaction, the chief operating officer now owns 3,146,921 shares of the company’s stock, valued at approximately $47,361,161.05.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, insider David Rudnitsky sold 5,000 shares of Yext stock in a transaction dated Monday, June 14th.
+The shares were sold at an average price of $14.99, for a total value of $74,950.00.
+Following the transaction, the insider now directly owns 79,096 shares in the company, valued at approximately $1,185,649.04.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 65,085 shares of company stock worth $981,758.
-Company insiders own 14.20% of the company’s stock.
+Insiders sold a total of 128,000 shares of company stock worth $1,914,840 in the last three months.
+14.20% of the stock is currently owned by company insiders.

 Yext, Inc organizes business facts to provide answers to consumer questions in North America and internationally.
 It operates Yext platform, a cloud-based platform that allows its customers to provide answers to consumer questions, to control the facts about their businesses and the content of their landing pages, and to manage their consumer reviews through its Knowledge Network of approximately 200 maps, apps, search engines, intelligent GPS systems, digital assistants, vertical directories and social networks.